Monitoring compliance with the Code: what to expect

 - in response to a Code report or notification

-- by assessing documents provided by funding entities during the tendering process
+- by assessing documents provided by during the tendering process

 - to assess compliance with a specific Code requirement(s) by requesting documents from a code covered entity